MELISSA BLOCK, HOST:

 BLOCK: Malcolm Brady is a retired assistant director with the Bureau of Alcohol, Tobacco and Firearms.
 Mr. Brady, thank you.

 BRADY: Thank you very much.
 Have a good day.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.